Tomas Moniz on family, friends, writing, awards, and elbows

 I first met Tomas Moniz more than a decade ago, long before his debut novel, Big Familia, which was a finalist for the 2020 PEN/Hemingway and LAMBDA awards; even longer before his latest novel, All Friends Are Necessary, which won the 2024 California Golden Poppy Award.
 Ensconced in a dive bar with our mutual writing friends, Tomas asked me: which part of your body do you like the least?
 A rather forward question, I thought, but I gave him the answer: my elbows.
 The next morning, he sent me a poem about elbows.
 Not mine.
 Just something he had in the drawer.
 I was impressed.

 Tomas now teaches at Berkeley City College and the Antioch MFA program.
-We haven’t spoken for ages, but by his book titles, I’m going to guess we both now spend less time in dive bars and more time with family and friends.
-I would love to talk to Tomas about how his writing and life have evolved—and how he still manages, evidently, to pack a punch.
+We had not spoken for ages, but by his book titles, it looked like we were both spending less time in dive bars and more time with family and friends.
+So, I took the opportunity to catch up with Tomas about how his writing and life have evolved—and how he still manages, evidently, to pack a punch.
 He is impressing award juries as he had once impressed me.
-Fortunately, Tomas is also in the mood for a chat.
-And you’re invited to join the conversation!
-Just register here to save your seat, dive into one or both of Tomas’ novels, and bring any questions you might have.
-It may also pay to come knowing which part of your body you like least.
+And he is just as warm and open, and willing to share.
+You can see for yourself by watching this recording.

-Between now and then, I will be off to lead our fourth international writers’ retreat, this time in Portugal!
-(Fingers crossed the electricity behaves.)
-We’ll spend three days in Lisbon getting acclimatized, and then we’ll head to our own private mini stone castle in Obidos where we can fully concentrate and workshop in atmospheric surroundings, sipping ginjinha or port.
+I had only just returned from our fourth international writers’ retreat, this time in Portugal!
+We spent two days in Lisbon getting acclimatized, eating good food, listening to fado, and riding around on trams, and then headed to our own private mini stone castle in Obidos where we could fully concentrate and workshop in atmospheric surroundings, sipping ginjinha or port.

 Our living room and library!